“Do those bells always ring?” I ask. It is turning six and my time is up.

 I remember drawing and playing in front of that stove.
 My mother would start a fire early to make us breakfast and then would retreat to the enclosed porch where she kept her paints and easels.
 Before we were old enough to attend school, my sister and I learned to entertain ourselves with pastels and construction paper on the bare floors of that apartment, understanding that quiet time meant it was creative time, and as long as we had food, heat and a bed to sleep in, there was no reason to long for anything more.

 Because of these experiences, I can tell you that I have never been afraid of being uncomfortable.
-For ten years I supported myself, believing that responsibility belonged only to myself.
-Nick was the one who taught me that it is not a sign of weakness to let others lend a hand along the way and that even though I was a self-sufficient individual, I was still capable of sharing a life and myself with him.
+For ten years I supported myself, believing that responsibility belonged solely to me.
+Nick was the one who taught me that it is not a sign of weakness to let others lend a hand along the way and that even though I was a self-sufficient individual, I was still capable of sharing a life with him.

 But what about rejection?
 You might ask.
 Art mimics life in many ways.